CQCL/pytket-docs/manual/manual_circuit.rst

 .. note:: The current decomposition method for tableaux is not particularly efficient in terms of gate count, so consider using higher optimisation levels when compiling to help reduce the gate cost.

 The data structure used here for tableaux is intended for compilation use.
-For fast simulation of Clifford circuits, we recommend using the :py:class:`StimBackend` from ``pytket-stim`` or :py:class:`AerBackend` from ``pytket-qiskit``.
+For fast simulation of Clifford circuits, we recommend using the :py:class:`StimBackend` from ``pytket-stim``, the :py:class:`SimplexBackend` from ``pytket-pysimplex`` (optimized for large sparse circuits), or the :py:class:`AerBackend` from ``pytket-qiskit``.
 Future versions of ``pytket`` may include improved decompositions from tableaux, as well as more flexible tableaux to represent stabilizer states, isometries, and diagonalisation circuits.

 Conditional Gates
 =================